apecloud/kubeblocks/docs/developer_docs/api-reference/add-on.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Represents the most recent generation observed for this add-on.
-It corresponds
+<p>observedGeneration is the most recent generation observed for this
-to the add-on&rsquo;s generation, which is updated on mutation by the API Server.</p>
+add-on.
+It corresponds to the add-on&rsquo;s generation, which is updated on mutation by the API Server.</p>
 </td>
 </tr>
 </tbody>